PART I: BEFORE THE SEALING OF THE BLACK MAGE

 Chapter 5: Aeona and Tana

-• Eventually, Tana traveled to Maple World and arrived in Kritias, where she pushed a boy named Jean to safety after an anti-magic stone fell and vaporized everyone in the near vicinity.
+• Tana traveled to Kritias, where she pushed a boy named Jean to safety after an anti-magic stone fell and vaporized everyone in the near vicinity.
 After Tana rematerialized her body, she was arrested and taken to the dungeons, where the mages of Kritias experimented on her in order to bestow her immortality to King Hekaton.

 • For two years, the mages of Kritias attempted to learn the secret of Tana’s immortality.
 Over the course of the experiments, Tana slowly began losing her memories and emotions as the mages continually inflicted wounds on her, forcing her powers to regenerate herself, to the point that she forgot everything except her name and a faint memory of wanting something.